user-9e/backend-project-44/README.md

 <a href="https://asciinema.org/a/94Ofqr9lUykMasrxWz9rmuO0b" target="_blank"><img src="https://asciinema.org/a/94Ofqr9lUykMasrxWz9rmuO0b.svg" /></a>

 ## Even Odd Numbers
-This game generates random numbers for users.
+This game generates random numbers.
 Users have to tell if a number is odd or even.

 <a href="https://asciinema.org/a/8AHSAO2iiwRUxzvI8gP767wLL" target="_blank"><img src="https://asciinema.org/a/8AHSAO2iiwRUxzvI8gP767wLL.svg" /></a>

 ## Greates Common Divisor
-In this games users have to find the greates common divisor of the two given numbers.
+In this game users have to find the greatest common divisor of the two given numbers.

 <a href="https://asciinema.org/a/txzyGLYEzdNPvD7GuTdDZq8Zh" target="_blank"><img src="https://asciinema.org/a/txzyGLYEzdNPvD7GuTdDZq8Zh.svg" /></a>